 Levine is a leading international expert and top management consultant on diversity, equity and inclusion (DEI) in the private and public sectors.
 Her unique neuroscience cognitive-based approach to advancing DEI helps employers and disparate communities harmonize, rather than homogenize.

-In case you missed it, July 26 marked the 30th anniversary of the landmark Americans with Disabilities Act (ADA).
+In case you missed it, the 30th anniversary of the landmark Americans with Disabilities Act (ADA) was not long ago.
 All employers need to remember that workforce diversity includes people with disabilities.

 All savvy employers should know by now that providing equal opportunities to people with disabilities simply makes good business sense.
 This is especially true in an interconnected, global economy.
 Unfortunately, not every company has gotten the message.

-As the ADA turns 30, there is good and bad news regarding people with disabilities (PWDs).
+As the ADA turned 30, there was good and bad news regarding people with disabilities (PWDs).
 The good news: The disability community can be found in virtually all aspects of modern society.

 HISTORIAN ELWOOD WATSON URGES COMPANIES TO SUPPORT BLACK COMMUNITY BY ADDRESSING ECONOMICS OF SYSTEMIC RACISM